Neuro Linguistic Programming

 Bandler and Grinder’s proposal that eye movement direction and spoken predicates are indicative of sensory modality of imagery was tested.
 Subjects reported on modality, sequence, and vividness of images to questions that evoked either no images or visual, auditory, or kinesthetic images.
 Eyemovement direction and spoken predicates were matched with sensory modality of the questions.
 Subjects reported images in the three modes, but no relation between imagery and eye movements or predicates was found.
 The visual modality was dominant.
 Visual images were most vivid and often reported.
 Most subjects rated themselves as visual, and most spoken predicates were visual.
 These data are discussed within the context of an ever-growing literature that does not support Bandler and Grinder’s model and in the context of the difficulties in interpreting the model itself.

-Double hypnotic induction: An initial empirical test tried the double ("dual") induction with negative results:
+In 1985, Double hypnotic induction: An initial empirical test tried the double ("dual") induction with negative results:

 In separate experimental sessions, 34 undergraduate students experienced audiotapes of a standard hypnotic induction and a double induction similar to that described by Bandler and Grinder (1975).
 In the double induction, subjects heard a hand-levitation induction through the ear that is contralateral to the dominant cerebral hemisphere and, simultaneously, heard grammatically childlike messages through the other ear.
 Half of the subjects experienced the double induction first.
 There were no significant within-subject differences between the two inductions.
 However, subjects who experienced the double induction prior to the standard induction were significantly less responsive to suggestions following both inductions, which suggests that the double induction as a first experience of hypnosis may have a negative impact on subsequent experiences of hypnosis.